xiaocong/uiautomator/README.md

       view.info  # ...
   ```

-  **Notes: when you are using selector like a list, you must make sure the screen
+  **Notes**: when you are using selector like a list, you must make sure the screen
-  keep unchanged, else you may get ui not found error.**
+  keep unchanged, else you may get ui not found error.

 #### Get the selected ui object status and its information